khuyentran1401/nixtla_blogs/CONTRIBUTION.md

 - [Write Article Draft](#write-article-draft)
 - [Write Code](#write-code)

-## Style Guidelines
+## Writing Checklist

 ### Writing Style

-* Use direct, conversational language
+- [ ] Use direct, conversational language
-* Keep paragraphs short (2–4 sentences maximum)
+- [ ] Keep paragraphs short (2–4 sentences maximum)
-* Opt for fewer words with the same meaning instead of more words
+- [ ] Maintain a balanced ratio of explanation to example or code (approximately 50/50)

-### Audience Assumptions
+### Audience Assumptions Checklist

-* Assume readers are data scientists familiar with basic time series concepts but not with Nixtla tools
+- [ ] Write for data scientists who are familiar with basic time series concepts
-* Write for readers who scan, not follow step-by-step; they want to *understand*, not necessarily *run* the code
+- [ ] Explain Nixtla tools as if readers are new to them

-### Structure & Content
+- [ ] Include enough examples for quick understanding of concepts

-* Begin with a real-world time series problem or use case
+### Content Checklist

-* Present a solution that addresses the problem, making it the central focus of your article
+- [ ] Begin with a real-world time series problem or use case
-* Maintain a balanced ratio of explanation to example or code (approximately 50/50)
+- [ ] Present a solution that addresses the problem, making it the central focus of your article
-* Include clear explanations of time series concepts and terminology
+- [ ] Include clear explanations of time series concepts and terminology
-* When mentioning install commands or configuration flags, keep them minimal and link out to official docs for details
+- [ ] When mentioning install commands or configuration flags, keep them minimal and link out to official docs for details

 ## Write Article Draft